AntFrasier/AntFrasier/README.md

 - 👋 Hi, I’m @AntFrasier
 - 👀 I’m interested in blockchain devellopement and solidity
 - 🌱 I’m currently learning solidity
-- 💞️ I’m looking to collaborate on simple solidity projects
+- 💞️ I’m looking to collaborate on solidity projects
-- 📫 How to reach me ...
+- 📫 Reach me on twitter : @MaranberC

 <!---
 AntFrasier/AntFrasier is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.